Itvc0110/webmining/README.md

   A markdown file describing all evaluation metrics used in the experiments, along with brief explanations and usage contexts.

 - **Performance Results (`performance/`)**
-  A folder storing quantitative results of the evaluated methods, such as:
+  A folder storing quantitative results of the evaluated methods.
-  - Performance tables
-  - Comparison results across models
-  - Test set evaluation summaries

 - **Training Progress (`training_progress/`)**
   A folder containing visualizations generated during training, including:
   - Training loss curves
   - Validation (dev) loss curves
-  - Convergence and overfitting analysis plots

 - **Final Experiment Report (`.pdf`)**
   A single PDF file containing the complete experiment report, including: